 The Wuling Sixiu is a group of 4 mountains.
 The ‘si’ meaning four and the ‘xiu’ meaning excellence.
 The mountains are, Kelayeshan, Taoshan, Chiyoushan and Pintianshan, and they can be hiked over 3 days in the Sheipa National Park.
 They make up the northeastern part of the Holy Ridge O-route.

 It is a pretty tough hike, with some very steep sections and the odd bit of scrambling.
-However, the hike is a lot of fun and every bit as beautiful as some of Taiwan’s more famous mountains.
+It is a lot of fun though, and every bit as beautiful as some of Taiwan’s more famous mountains.

 If you’re pressed for time, you can opt to do half of the Sixiu in 2 days and 2 nights.